-We invite you to join our Caribbean Chaplaincy Initiative.
-Let's continue to build our Caribbean TEAM!
+We invite you to join our Chaplaincy Initiative.
+Let's continue to build our TEAM!
 Together Everyone Achieves More

 We have partnered with Frontline Chaplains International and intend to meet our goal by 2030.
 Chaplains are allowed to apply for commissioning with Frontline Chaplains International.

-Frontline Chaplains International has licensed and ordained Chaplains in seven different countries.
+Frontline Chaplains International has licensed and ordained Chaplains in twelve different countries.
 And counting!

 Chaplain Jonathan C Carey